Low-Rank Tucker Approximation of a Tensor From Streaming Data: Guarantees

-The second term on the right-hand side of \cref{eq-fixed-rank-bound} is controlled by \cref{thm:low_rank_err_two_pass} and \cref{thm:low_rank_err}.
-Hence we can combine these results to provide guarantees for fixed rank approximation with either the two pass or one pass algorithms.
+We now present bounds on the error of the fixed rank-$\V{r}$ approximations produced either using the truncated QR method in \cref{alg:one_pass_low_rank_appro,alg:two_pass_low_rank_appro} or by using the fixed-rank approximation on the output of \cref{alg:one_pass_low_rank_appro,alg:two_pass_low_rank_appro}.
+The former method produces algorithms that are quasi-optimal with factor $\sqrt{2N}$ (two-pass) or $2\sqrt{N}$ (one-pass), matching the rate of the HOSVD and the ST-HOSVD.
+The latter method produces algorithms that are quasi-optimal with factor that grows linearly in the number of modes $N$, but which adapts better to spectral decay.
+For tensors with few modes and high dimension, such as those that appear in our numerical experiments, the latter methods substantially outperform the former.

-The resulting bound shows that the best rank-$\V{r}$ approximation of the output from the one or two pass algorithms is comparable in quality to a true best rank-$\V{r}$ approximation of the input tensor.
-An important insight is that the sketch size parameters $\mathbf{s}$ and $\mathbf{k}$ that guarantee a good low rank approximation also guarantee a good fixed rank approximation: the error due to sketching depends only on the sketch size parameters $\V{k}$ and $\V{s}$, and not on the target rank $\V{r}$. \mnote{Notice that in the matrix case, we can write the first term in terms of the tail energy.
-Not obvious how to do that in the tensor case, so we leave it as is.} \mnote{Does this reduce to exactly the same as the SISC paper when $N=2$?
-Close enough.}
+The resulting bounds show that the best rank-$\V{r}$ approximation of the output from the one- or two-pass algorithms is comparable in quality to a true best rank-$\V{r}$ approximation of the input tensor.
+An important insight is that the sketch size parameters $\mathbf{s}$ and $\mathbf{k}$ that guarantee a good low-rank approximation also guarantee a good fixed-rank approximation: the error due to sketching depends only on the sketch size parameters $\V{k}$ and $\V{s}$, and not on the target rank $\V{r}$.

-In practice, one would truncate the rank of the approximation using HOOI (\cref{alg:one_pass_fix_rank_appro}), rather than the best rank $\V{r}$ approximation (\cref{alg:ideal_fix_rank_appro}). \mnote{Are there known bad examples where HOOI catastrophically fails?} Guarantees for resulting algorithm are beyond the scope of this paper, since there are no strong guarantees on the performance of HOOI; however, it is widely believed to produce an approximation that is usually quite close to the best rank $\V{r}$ approximation.